 How can collaborative, cross-disciplinary thinking be leveraged to solve big problems?

 3 Parallel Tracks

-Each parallel track includes a core learning experience with various sessions, networking opportunities and workshops.
+Each parallel track includes a core experience coupled with sessions, networking opportunities and workshops.

-For scholars, lecturers, trainers, and university faculty across disciplines who want to connect with like-minded colleagues on teaching innovations, research and pedagogy needed serve communities and develop talent the world needs now.
+For scholars, lecturers, and university faculty across disciplines who want to connect with like-minded colleagues on teaching innovations, research and pedagogy needed serve communities.

 Featuring the Microsimulation Development Lab